Part 1 of 5 in our entrepreneur series. This week: How to succeed without always working.

 While we feel we’re working all the time because we’re always getting these reminders of work at all hours, the quality of that work suffers, our relationships with the human beings around us suffer, we’re no longer able to recover from a hard week, and we sink even deeper into a cycle best described as pathological Internet addiction.

-Maybe consider turning off all notifications and schedule in your online time: dedicate a chunk of time in your day to responding to emails, check Facebook and Twitter only at the end of the day as a reward (or even one every few hours if you suffer from major FOMO), and don’t take your phone out during meetings, meals, family time, or your peak work hours unless you’re waiting on an urgent message.
+Maybe consider turning off all notifications and schedule in your online time.
+Dedicate a chunk of time in your day to responding to emails, check Facebook and Twitter only at the end of the day as a reward.
+Don’t take your phone out during meetings, meals, family time, or your peak work hours unless you’re waiting on an urgent message.
 Your work life will benefit from it, and so will your home life.